mozilla/remote-settings/docs/tutorial-multi-signoff.rst

 .. seealso::

-    If you need to give additional users access to your collection on STAGE/PROD you must edit the :ref:`collection manifest <https://remote-settings.readthedocs.io/en/latest/getting-started.html#collection-manifests>`.
+    If you need to give additional users access to your collection on STAGE/PROD you must edit the `collection manifest <https://remote-settings.readthedocs.io/en/latest/getting-started.html#collection-manifests>`.

 Introduction